liveblocks/liveblocks/packages/liveblocks-emails/README.md

 </p>

-`@liveblocks/emails` provides a set of functions and utilities to make sending emails based on [Liveblocks](https://liveblocks.io) notification events easy.
+`@liveblocks/emails` provides a set of functions and utilities to make sending emails based on [Liveblocks](https://liveblocks.io) notifications events easy.

 ## Installation